Dave Chappelle Still Separating From Former Show

 When Dave Chappelle walked away from a lucrative deal with Comedy Central, some figured he had lost his mind.

-After all, Chappelle’s Show was on the uptick after on two seasons.
-In fact, it was the talk of the entertainment industry, and Chappelle was the new price of stand-up and sketch comedy.
+After all, his Chappelle’s Show was on the uptick after on two seasons.
+In fact, it was the talk of the entertainment industry, and Chappelle was the new price of stand up and sketch comedy.
 He pushed an envelope few pushed in the mainstream.
 The show was lightning in a bottle, something most comedians only dream about.
 But, Chappelle says it all came with fame, and fame comes with strings.

 “Fame is a horrifying concept when it’s aimed at you, you know?”
 Chappelle told CBS News.
 “At the end of the day, you don’t have that much control over it.
 You just try to conduct yourself as best you can.”

-While Charlie Murphy, Donnell Rawlings, and Mos Def played integral roles, sketches were largely framed around main characters played by Chappelle.
+While Charlie Murphy, Donnell Rawlings and Mos Def played integral roles, sketches were largely framed around main characters played by Chappelle.
 His portrayal of Rick James in “Charlie Murphy’s True Hollywood Stories” still resonates with fans.
 It also made Chappelle realize the show was spinning him in an unwanted direction.

 WATCH NOW: Dave Chappelle talks to @CBSThisMorning's @GayleKing on leaving his show, his comeback & price of fame https://t.co/7OWIVvYHkH pic.twitter.com/7y0tyNAvVw